May 2026: We are continuing a major code rewrite. Please contact us if you find issues. Thank you.

 This inside glaze is G2926B (on Plainsman M340).
 It is capable of firing glassy smooth, crystal clear and un-crazed even on coarse stonewares.
-Watch the video 📹 to see the four unusual things we do to get reliable glazes like this.
+Watch the video 📹 to see the four unusual things needed to get reliable glazes like this.
 But the recipe is only part of getting success.
 Mixing it as a thixotropic slurry is another.
 And the firing schedule: Look closely at the two glazed tiles.
 The bottom one, although fired lower (cone 5.5) was slow cooled using the C5DHSC schedule - note how much smoother the glass is (the upper one was fired to cone 6 using the PLC6DS schedule).

 The outside is a floating blue, GA6-C. These are a dime a dozen but a good transparent is priceless.
 Did you know that the outside glaze can be made from the inside one by simply adding 2:4:1 iron oxide:rutile:cobalt oxide?
 This glaze can be stained, opacified and variegated in an infinite number of ways.
 And it is adjustable (e.g. lower thermal expansion, lower or higher melting).